 On the site Gary Westfahl’s Biographical Encyclopedia of Science Fiction Films, the author writes: ”Although there were several strange and striking films in the early 1950s that demonstrated in various ways what science fiction films of that era might have become /…/ there was one film that precisely exemplified what science fiction film in the 1950s actually became, and that was Them!”
 I agree.
-While there were quite a few notable exceptions, like George Pal’s ambitious space film Conquest of Space (1955, review), the claustrophobic social drama Invasion of the Body Snatchers (1956) and the Shakespearean space opera Forbidden Planet (1956), Them! set the template for the latter part of the fifties.
+While there were quite a few notable exceptions, like George Pal’s ambitious space film Conquest of Space (1955, review), the claustrophobic social drama Invasion of the Body Snatchers (1956, review) and the Shakespearean space opera Forbidden Planet (1956, review), Them! set the template for the latter part of the fifties.
 This was the first actual giant bug film, and, many would say, the best.

 Police spot a little girl (Sandy Descher) walking alone with a broken doll in the middle of the New Mexico desert (actually the Mojave desert).
 As one of the police officers, Sgt.
 Ben Peterson (James Whitmore) tries to speak to her, she appears to be shocked into an almost catatonic state.
 The officers then spot a destroyed camper van and deduce that the girl must have escaped from there.
 The parents are nowhere to be seen, the trailer has a huge hole in the side, but nothing is taken, except for a looted package of sugar.
 The only clue as to the assailant is a strange large print in the sand.
 As the girl is loaded into an ambulance (driven by sci-fi stalwart William Schallert in a walk-on role), the officers hear an eerie, ominous chirping sound, but don’t see the girl reacting to it by sitting straight up in her stretcher.